 Niagara Falls is a wondrous place due to the astounding power and beauty of its three waterfalls.
-However, not many visitors understand just how one-of-a-kind the Falls are and how much the northeast relies on them for survival.
-To inform your next trip to Niagara Falls, here are 7 fantastic facts about our natural wonder.
+However, not many visitors understand just how one-of-a-kind the Falls are and how much the northeast relies on them.
+To inform your next trip to Niagara Falls, here are 7 fantastic facts about our incredible natural wonder.

 1. Niagara Falls Has the Highest Flow Rate of Any Waterfall